learningequality/kolibri/docs/backend_architecture/content/concepts_and_definitions.rst

 ContentNode
 -----------

-High level abstraction for prepresenting different content kinds, such as Topic, Video, Audio, Exercise, Document, and can be easily extended to support new content kinds.
+High level abstraction for presenting different content kinds, such as Topic, Video, Audio, Exercise, Document, and can be easily extended to support new content kinds.
 With multiple ContentNode objects, it supports grouping, arranging them in tree structure, and symmetric and asymmetric relationship between two ContentNode objects.

 File
 ----